yuxuanzhouo3/mvp_27/README.md

 ## Copyright

-**Copyright © 2025.7 Yuxuan Zhou**
+**Copyright © 2025 Yuxuan Zhou.
+All rights reserved.**

-All rights reserved.
 This project and its contents are protected by copyright law.
+Unauthorized copying, distribution, or use is strictly prohibited.

 ## Features